A Unified FPT Framework for Crossing Number Problems

+\begin{proposition} Let $\surf$ be a surface with topological size~$s$, let $t\geq0$ be an integer, and let $G$ be a graph of size~$n$.
+Deciding whether $G$ has edge crossing number at most~$t$ in~$\surf$ can be done in time $2^{\poly(s+t)}\cdot n^2$, or in time $f(s+t)\cdot n$ for some function~$f$. \end{proposition} \begin{proof} It is well known, see, e.g., Schaefer~\cite{schaefer2017crossing}, that any drawing~$D$ of a graph~$G$ with at most $t$ edges carrying an intersection point can be turned into a normal drawing~$D$ in which no two edges cross twice, without introducing new crossed edges.
+After removing the possible self-crossings of edges, we obtain a drawing of~$G$ with at most $t$ edges carrying an intersection point and, moreover, with at most $t\choose2$ intersection points.

-It is well known, see, e.g., Schaefer~\cite{schaefer2017crossing}, that any drawing~$D$ with $\ell$ edges carrying an intersection point can be turned into a normal drawing~$D$ in which no two edges cross twice, without introducing new crossed edges, and thus having at most $\ell\choose2$ crossings.
-Thus, the edge crossing number of~$G$ indeed equals the minimum value of $\kappa(D)$ over all drawings $D$ of~$G$.
-Hence, \Cref{thm:main} implies an algorithm running in time $2^{\poly(s+r)}\cdot n^2$. \end{proof} A natural edge-colored generalization can be solved by a straightforward combination of the ideas in the proof of \Cref{prop:CCCN} and of the previous proof.
+Let $\DD$ be the class of normal drawings on~$\surf$ such that at most $t$ edges carry an intersection point, and with at most $t\choose2$ intersection points.
+By the previous paragraph, $G$ has edge crossing number at most~$t$ if and only if $\DD$ contains a drawing of~$G$.
+Moreover, $\DD$ is stable, and membership in~$\DD$ can be tested in polynomial time.
+Also, $r:=2{t\choose2}$ is an upper bound on the intersecting size of~$\DD$. \Cref{thm:main} concludes. \end{proof} A natural edge-colored generalization can be solved by a straightforward combination of the ideas in the proof of \Cref{prop:CCCN} and of the previous proof.